 Types of Medical Adhesive Tape

 In the medical field, different types of adhesive tape are used for different things.
-Some are made of softer materials, such as cotton; others are more elastic to support flexibility.
+Some have softer components, such as cotton, while others are more elastic to support flexibility.
 Here are some of the most common types of medical adhesive tape and how they differ.

-Micropore Paper Tape — Commonly used to secure bandages and dressings to skin without leaving a sticky residue, micropore paper tape is hypoallergenic and can be used long-term, without fear of skin irritation.
-Its adhesive sticks to skin, underlying tape, or directly to dressing materials.
-Tiny holes, or micropores, in the tape makes it breathable (speeding up healing), and it’s easy to tear (ideal for emergency situations).
+Micropore Paper Tape — Commonly used to secure bandages and dressings to the skin without leaving a sticky residue, micropore paper tape is hypoallergenic and can be used long-term without fear of skin irritation.
+Its adhesive sticks to the skin, underlying tape, or directly to dressing materials.
+Tiny holes, or micropores, in the tape make it breathable (speeding up healing) and easy to tear (ideal for emergencies).

 Transpore Polyethylene Tape — This hypoallergenic, translucent tape sticks to the patient without sticking to surgical gloves or other surgical tools.
-It adheres well to wet surfaces — patients who are wet, bleeding, or sweating — so this very strong tape is often used to secure tubing or dressings.
-Transpore tape is breathable but not flexible; it's made from a non-stretch film.
+It adheres well to wet surfaces — such as bleeding or sweating patients — so this powerful tape is often used to secure tubing or dressings.
+Transpore tape is breathable, although inflexible, and made from a non-stretch film.

-Transpore tape's breathable material allows adequate airflow for healing, and it allows sweat and other bodily fluids to pass through it.
-Because it's one of the stronger varieties, it can leave residue on the skin or cause irritation to those with sensitive skin.
+Transpore tape's breathable material allows adequate airflow for healing and allows sweat and other bodily fluids to pass through it.
+Because it's one of the stronger varieties, it can leave residue on the skin or irritate those with sensitive skin.

-For not so high-pressure situations, micropore paper tape works well.
-Not only is it gentle on the skin (leaving no sticky residue), it stays in place for several days without falling off, even though it's not one of the strongest adhesive tapes.
+For not-so-high-pressure situations, micropore paper tape works well.
+It is gentle on the skin (leaving no sticky residue) and stays in place for several days without falling off, even though it's not one of the strongest adhesive tapes.

 Micropore tape is breathable — promoting wound healing — and is easy to remove.
 Able to withstand some moisture and sweat, it's not waterproof, and it's not as flexible or mailable as other adhesive tapes.

-When it comes to medical adhesive tape that's strong, durable, and flexible, zinc oxide tape (sports tape) is the answer.
+When you’re searching for medical adhesive tape that's strong, durable, and flexible, zinc oxide tape (sports tape) is the answer.
 While regular adhesive tapes work best on flat areas of the body — forearm, shin, back — most athletic tapes are designed to conform to flexible, moving parts and stay put.
-This strong tape allows athletes to move with ease, without fear of injury or the tape falling off.
+This strong tape allows athletes to move easily without fear of injury or the tape falling off.

 Waterproof adhesive tape isn't just for swimmers.
-In fact, one of its main uses is protection against blisters and chafing skin.
+One of its primary uses is protection against blisters and chafing skin.
 This tape sticks well to the skin but won't adhere to hair, so skin surfaces must be prepared.

-This adhesive tape is also incredibly flexible, easily conforming between fingers and toes, under the armpit, and on the palm of the hand as it flexes and moves with the body.
-Despite its strength, waterproof tape can be torn using your fingers, making it perfect for fast-paced situations.
+This adhesive tape is also incredibly flexible, easily conforming between fingers and toes, under the armpit, and on the palm as it flexes and moves with the body.
+Despite its strength, waterproof tape can be torn by hand, making it perfect for fast-paced situations.

 Choose the Right Medical Adhesive Tape Converter

-Arming medical professionals with the most versatile medical adhesive tapes allows them to meet high-pressure situations with high-quality patient and wound care.
-When it comes to choosing the right tapes, you need to assess its specific use and the strength needed during care.
+Arming medical professionals with the most versatile medical adhesive tapes allows them to meet high-pressure situations with high-quality care.
+When choosing the right tapes, you need to assess their specific use and the required strength during care.

-The first thing to assess is the environment in which the converting of medical products happens.
-Many different impurities — dust/smoke, microorganisms, poor air quality, etc. — can cause defects in many medical products, including tape, so a controlled environment (clean manufacturing room or ISO 7-certified cleanroom) is required.
+The first thing to assess is the environment where medical product conversion happens.
+Different impurities — dust/smoke, microorganisms, poor air quality, etc. — can cause defects in many medical products, including tape, so a controlled environment (clean manufacturing room or ISO 7-certified cleanroom) might be required.

-When your converting partner is ISO cleanroom certified, you know they handle demanding pressure-sensitive wound care tape challenges, have engineers on staff, and follow best practices when converting the most accurate wound care tape products.
+When your converting partner is ISO cleanroom certified, you know they handle demanding pressure-sensitive wound care tape challenges, have engineers on staff, and follow best practices when converting the most accurate products.

-Another criteria to use is the converter's industry connections.
-A converter that's 3M Preferred has the right capabilities and processes to manufacture medical-grade adhesive solutions as well as helping you choose a medical adhesive tape that prevents product failure and ensures successful patient experiences.
+Another criterion to use is the converter's industry connections.
+A converter that's 3M Medical Preferred has the right capabilities and processes to manufacture medical-grade adhesive solutions and helps you choose a medical adhesive tape that prevents product failure and ensures successful patient experiences.

 Speaking of experience, it's not everything for a converter.
-But experience is a sign that one has expanded beyond simple tape converting to highly technical projects, such as medical device microfluidics.
+However, experience indicates that one has expanded beyond simple tape converting to highly technical projects, such as medical device microfluidics.
 Handling fluids on the micro-and nanometer scale is another level of expertise that many converters can't touch.